Scyy-dev/Microbit-Coin-Flip/versions/v2/README.md

 ### To Infinity!
 We ran into a problem - our image never shows!
 That's because the program runs once, checks if the button was pushed, and then stops.

 To fix this, we need the program to constantly check if the button has been pressed.
-The best way to do this is to checking checking forever!
+The best way to do this is to keep checking forever!

 ```python
 while True: